Miguel22hp/php_lp_solve/README.md

 <p>Suppose a farmer has 75 acres on which to plant two crops: wheat and barley.
-To produce these crops, it costs the farmer (for seed, fertilizer, etc.) $120 per acre for the wheat and  $210 per acre for the barley.
-The farmer has $15000 available for expenses.
+To produce these crops, it costs the farmer (for seed, fertilizer, etc.) $120 per acre for the wheat andÂ  $210 per acre for the barley.Â The farmer has $15000 available for expenses.
 But after the harvest, the farmer must store the crops while awaiting favourable market conditions.
-The farmer has storage space for 4000 bushels.
-Each acre yields an average of 110 bushels of wheat or 30 bushels of barley.
-If the net profit per bushel of wheat (after all expenses have been subtracted) is $1.30 and for barley is $2.00, how should the farmer plant the 75 acres to maximize profit?</p>
+The farmer has storage space for 4000 bushels.Â Each acre yields an average of 110 bushels of wheat or 30 bushels of barley.Â  If the net profit per bushel of wheat (after all expenses have been subtracted) is $1.30 and for barley is $2.00, how should the farmer plant the 75 acres to maximize profit?</p>

-<p>We begin by formulating the problem mathematically.
+<p>We begin by formulating the problem mathematically.Â
 First we express the objective, that is the profit, and the constraints algebraically, then we graph them, and lastly we arrive at the solution by graphical inspection and a minor arithmetic calculation.</p>